ashleyle95/Hospital-Emergency-Room-Dashboard/README.md

 ## 2. Data Process:

-During the data profiling process in Power BI, we identified that the `patient_sat_score` column contains a significant number of null values.
+During the data profiling process in Power BI, I identified that the `patient_sat_score` column contains a significant number of null values.
 This column represents patient satisfaction scores, which are optional ratings provided by patients regarding their experience with the hospital's emergency services.

-After careful consideration, we have decided to retain these null values rather than imputing or removing them.
+After careful consideration, I have decided to retain these null values rather than imputing or removing them.
 The primary reason for this decision is that patient satisfaction ratings are often voluntary, and missing values do not necessarily indicate an error but rather a lack of response.
 Excluding these records could introduce bias into the analysis by disproportionately focusing on patients who chose to leave a rating.

 ## 3. Reporting dashboard
 [Embedded Demo in Power BI service](https://app.fabric.microsoft.com/view?r=eyJrIjoiNGQ2ZjFhOWQtOWE0My00MzQ3LWIwMGUtYzg4MmI3MzI0YTA1IiwidCI6IjA2N2UxZTE5LWExMWEtNDhlNS04Yjc5LTBiOWVlNzQ1YTdhMiJ9)